When we first started searching for the right dog breed for our family, there were a few breeds on our short list.

 You can take a vizsla running with you, on hikes, to the beach or the lake – they will love being outdoors with you and the kids.

 They are also a good family dog if you are looking for companionship.

 Vizslas don’t like being left along for long periods of time and don’t make good guard dogs.
 They are much happier hanging out with the family inside and outside the home.

 They aren’t really suited to living outdoors as their coat is very short and thin.

 They will be much happier inside with the family.
 If you are away from home for long periods of time throughout the day, a vizsla may not be the best choice.

 Overall it is the unique combination of high energy and affection that make vizslas a good choice for active families and why many households choose a vizsla as the family dog.

-Read more about life with vizslas here.
+Read all our life with vizslas articles here.

 Disclaimer: As an Amazon Associate I earn from qualifying purchases